 Here are a few dog breeds which are sadly no more.

-Ancestor to the Mastiff and many others, they were loved by the Romans and Greeks, used to herd, fight and hunt.
-Aristotle also had a soft spot for them writing ‘this breed are superior to the others in size’.
+Ancestor to the Mastiff, these dogs were loved by the Romans and Greeks, and used to herd, fight and hunt.
+Aristotle has referenced them in many texts, writing that ‘this breed are superior to the others in size’.

 2. Alpine Mastiff

-Originally a German Bulldog, it was bred over many years to finally create the Boxer dog.
-Their name means ‘bull biter’, they were known for their agility and share many of the same characteristics as today’s Spanish bulldog and Dogo Argentino.
+Originally a German Bulldog, the Bullenbeisser was bred over many years, finally creating the well-known Boxer breed.
+Their name means ‘bull biter’, and they were known for their agility.
+They shared many of the same characteristics as today’s Spanish Bulldog and Dogo Argentino.

 4. Cordoba Fighting Dog

-The Cordoba fighting dog did what it says on the tin, it fought.
-They would happily fight to the death and had a high pain thresh-hold.
-Due to their high aggression towards other dogs they were used as fighting dogs and quickly became extinct in the fighting pits, it was in fact so aggressive females and males would rather fight than mate.
+The Cordoba did exactly what it says on the tin; it fought.
+They would always fight to the death, and had an extremely high pain thresh-hold.
+Due to their innate aggression towards other dogs they were used as fighting dogs, and quickly became extinct as females and males would rather fight than mate.

-These guys originated from Newfoundland, their main export was to England where they were used to herd sheep.
+These guys originated from Newfoundland, and their main export was to England where they were used to herd sheep.
 This breed declined due to heavy restrictions placed on imported animals coming into England after the Rabies epidemic.
-The last known 2 to exist were found in a remote area, unfortunately for them they were both males :/
+The last known two doggo’s of this kind were found in a remote area, and were unfortunately both males.